Those Were The Days

 I’m not sure how many more years they held the Nike Women’s 8K, but I do know that it eventually became a thing of the past (perhaps as early as the next year).
 Just this year; however, the Nike Women’s Half made its debut in DC, and along with the half, an 8K was offered.
 Nearly thirty years later, another Nike Women’s 8K is run on the streets of DC, and along a very similar route.

-- Have you ever run a Mother’s Day race?
+- • Have you run a Mother’s Day race?